 The person, will play a strong proactive role in planning if they choose to.
 The plan ‘belongs’ to the person it is intended for.
 The local authority role is ensure the production and sign off of the plan to ensure that it is appropriate to meet the identified needs.

 Direct payments must be clearly explained to the person, so that they can make an informed decision about the level of choice and control they wish to take over their care and support.
-This means offering the choice throughout the process and giving examples of how others have used direct payments, including direct peer support, and user led organisations (see Direct Payments).
+This means offering the choice throughout the process and giving examples of how others have used direct payments, including direct peer support, and user led organisations (see Direct Payments chapter).

 Some people will need assistance to make plans and decisions, and to be involved in the planning process.
 Supported decision making options and choices should be presented simply and clearly.

 Independent advocates must be involved early in the assessment and planning process for those who have substantial difficulty in engaging with the process, and have no other means of accessing support through friends or relatives.
-If the person’s substantial difficulty only becomes apparent during the assessment, an advocate must be instructed as soon as this becomes known (see Independent Advocacy).
+If the person’s substantial difficulty only becomes apparent during the assessment, an advocate must be instructed as soon as this becomes known (see Independent Advocacy chapter).

 The guiding principles in the development of the plan are that the process should be person centred and person led, in order to meet the needs and achieve the outcomes of the person in ways that work best for them as an individual or as part of a family.